THE PORCH COMMUNITY CHURCH

 Introduce Another

-Divide the class into pairs.
-Each person talks about him/herself to the other, sometimes with speci c instructions to share a certain piece of information.
+Divide the group into pairs.
+Each person talks about him/herself to the other, sometimes with specific instructions to share a certain piece of information.
 For example, “The one thing I am particularly proud of is...”
-After ve minutes, the participants introduce the other person to the rest of the class.
+After five minutes, the participants introduce the other person to the rest of the class.

 Character Descriptions

-Have students write down one or two adjectives describing themselves.
+Have the participants write down one or two adjectives describing themselves.
 Put these on a stick-on badge.
-Have class members nd someone with similar or opposite adjectives and talk for ve minutes with the other person.
+Have the group find someone with similar or opposite adjectives and talk for five minutes with the other person.

 I’ve Done Something you Haven’t Done

-Have each person introduce themselves and then state something they have done that they think no one else in the class has done.
-If someone else has done it, the students must state something else until he/she nds something that no one else has done.
+Have each person introduce themselves and then state something they have done that they think no one else in the group has done.
+If someone else has done it, the students must state something else until he/she finds something that no one else has done.

 Find Someone